ARIT FELLOWSHIPS IN THE HUMANITIES AND SOCIAL SCIENCES IN TURKEY, 2021-2022

 please check with the ARIT office in Philadelphia.

-PROCEDURE: In order to be considered, applicants must provide complete application
+PROCEDURE: In order to be considered, applicants should provide complete application

 applicants must provide a copy of their graduate transcript.
-Submit materials to the American Research Institute in Turkey, University of
+Supporting documents may be sent to the American Research Institute in Turkey, University of

 Pennsylvania Museum, 3260 South Street, Philadelphia PA 19104-6324.
 For